Halina Wasilewska-Trenkner

-Halina Weronika Wasilewska-Trenkner (26 April 1942 – 15 November 2017) was a Polish economist, academic, and finance minister.
+Halina Weronika Wasilewska-Trenkner (26 April 1942 – 15 November 2017) was a Polish economist, academic and finance minister.

 Early life and education

 Halina Weronika Wasilewska-Trenkner was born in Warsaw on 26 April 1942.
 The secondary school certificate she acquired in Warsaw in General education liceum dedicated to Polish novelist and poet Narcyza Żmichowska, and subsequently she became a student of Warsaw School of Economics.
 Then in 1964, she graduated with a degree in economics from Warsaw School of Economics (in the Department of International Trade).
 In December 1973, she received her PhD degree in economics from Warsaw School of Economics (subject of the dissertation: "Socio-Economic Aspects of Emigration from Poland in 1960–1970").

 Career

-In 1964 she has been engaged as research assistant and then as adjunct professor at Statistics and Demography Department in Warsaw School of Economics.
-Next in 1974 she begun working in the Secretariat of the Government Council (Commission) of Demography at Planning Commission in the Council of Ministers.
+In 1964, she has been engaged as research assistant and then as adjunct professor at Statistics and Demography Department in Warsaw School of Economics.
+Next in 1974 she began working in the Secretariat of the Government Council (Commission) of Demography at Planning Commission in the Council of Ministers.

 In 1975–1990 she was a Scientific Secretary of Demographic Sciences Committee of Polish Academy of Sciences, and from 1995 – she became a member of Polish National Council of Statistics.